News

 There were thirty teams playing Varsity Girls Lacrosse in Section V. There were 688 players on the final rosters.
 Brockport carried the largest roster with thirty-one players and Waterloo-Marcus Whitman had the smallest with fourteen.

 There were four classes for the sectional tournaments.
-Penfield (A), Canandaigua (B), and Mercy (C) and Penn Yan were the top seeded teams.
+Penfield (A), Canandaigua (B), and Mercy (C) and Penn Yan (D) were the top seeded teams.

 The teams were able to play a full season again in 2024.
 The first games were played on March 25th with Hilton, Spencerport and Schroeder winning their openers.
 The last regular season game was played on May 16th when Canandaigua defeated Churchville-Chili.